-- A. Whenever parking or standing is prohibited or limited, no person shall park or stand a vehicle in violation of the prohibition or limitation, unless the person obtains and displays a valid special parking permit or guest permit that allows for such parking or standing. - B. The city manager or the city manager's designee may issue special parking permits and guest permits. - C. Permits shall not exceed a total period of two weeks within any four-week period unless extended in the city manager's discretion. - D. The city manager or the city manager's designee, shall adopt policy, procedures and a fee schedule that will be followed in issuing and revoking special parking permits and guest permits.
+- 3. Not more than twenty (20) overnight parking permits in total may be authorized at any given time. - D. Special and guest parking permits shall not exceed a total period of two weeks within any four-week period unless extended in the city manager's discretion. - E. The city manager or the city manager's designee, shall adopt policy, procedures and a fee schedule that will be followed in issuing and revoking overnight parking permits, special parking permits and guest permits.
 Before adopting the policy, procedure and fee schedule, the city manager or the city manager's designee shall give interested persons a reasonable opportunity to comment on the policy, procedure and fee schedule.
 The city manager, or the city manager's designee, shall forward a copy of the adopted policy, procedure and fee schedule to the city council upon adoption.

-Chapter 10.12 - PARKING
+CHAPTER 10.12 - PARKING[2]